yxuco/fabric-operation/aws/README.md

 cd ./fabric-operation/namespace
 ./k8s-namespace.sh create -t aws
 ```
 This command creates a namespace for the default Fabric operator company, `netop1`, and sets it as the default namespace.
+The option `-t aws` specifies the working environment for `AWS`, and it is optional since the script will automatically detect the environment if it is not specified.
 You can verify this step using the following commands:
 * `kubectl get namespaces` should show a list of namespaces, including the new namespace `netop1`;
 * `kubectl config current-context` should show that the default namespace is set to `netop1`.